Monomial0/Shu-gez/README.md

 ### Hi there,I am [Shu-gez](https://github.com/Shu-Gez) 👋

-🌱 I’m currently learning some algorithms.
+🌱 I’m currently learning about some algorithms.

 📫 How to reach me: 234665429@qq.com